mertcb/mertcb/README.md

 ### Hi, Welcome to my GitHub Profile 👋

 I'm Mert.
 I'm studying Computer Science in Izmir University of Economics and I'm a backend developer who is enthusiastic about JavaScript, PHP and Dart.
+Also I'm a Microsoft Learn Student Ambassador!

 - 🔭 I’m currently working on [Wevent](https://wevent.io)
 - 🌱 I’m currently learning Dart